 Tim Lawrence is the author of Love Saves the Day: A History of American Dance Music, 1970-79, Hold On to Your Dreams: Arthur Russell and the Downtown Music Scene, 1973-92 and Life and Death on the New York Dance Floor, 1980-83.
 Since 1999 he has worked at the University of East London, where he teaches, conducts research and is a founding member of the Centre for Cultural Studies Research.
-He is also the co-founder of Lucky Cloud Sound System, which started to put on Loft-style parties with David Mancuso in London back in 2003, just as Love Saves the Day was going into production.
+He is also the co-founder of Lucky Cloud Sound System, which started to put on Loft-style parties with David Mancuso in London back in 2003.

-Born in Ealing, London, in 1967, he grew up in Winnersh, a small town located some 40 miles west of London, where his dad, who came out of Nazi Germany on the kindertransport, got his first job as an English teacher in a secondary school.
-Tim read Politics and Modern History at Manchester University, where he immersed himself in the student union by day and, while working in the city during the summer of 1988, a transformative night at Hot/the Hacienda.
-After completing an MA at Manchester he returned to London to work as a journalist on A Week in Politics and Newsnight.
+Born in Ealing, London, in 1967, Tim grew up in Winnersh, a small town located some 40 miles west of London, where his dad, who came out of Nazi Germany on the kindertransport, got his first job as an English teacher.
+Tim read Politics and Modern History at Manchester University.
+He immersed himself in the student union and, while working in the city during the summer of 1988, experienced a transformative night at Hot/the Hacienda.
+After completing an MA at Manchester he returned to London to work as a journalist at A Week in Politics and Newsnight.

-The move followed the death of his dad in 1987 and mum 1991.
-After that he found solace in the hope and community of the party scene, especially the Friday night Feel Real night at the Gardening Club, and started to buy 12” vinyl from one of the party’s DJs, Chris, a.k.a. the Rhythm Doctor.
-Beginning to dream of New York after Louie Vega appeared as a guest at the spot, Tim realised he was ready to take time out of the deadline cycle, so moved to New York City in order to study on the doctoral programme in English Literature at Columbia University in New York, home of postcolonial critic and Palestinian activist Edward Said, and head out to dance to the selections of DJs such as Louie Vega.
+By then he had lost his dad and mum, who died in 1987 and 1991 respectively.
+He found solace in the hope and community of the party scene, especially the Friday night Feel Real night at the Gardening Club, and started to buy 12” vinyl from one of the party’s DJs, the Rhythm Doctor.
+In 1994 he moved to New York City in order to study on the doctoral programme in English Literature at Columbia University, where he hoped to study with Edward Said, and to head out to dance to hear Louie Vega DJ at the Sound Factory Bar.